ChristopheSeg/lab-directory/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easily display a list of lab_directory_staff/faculty/team members.
 Supports lab_directory_staff categories as well.

-This plugin is build from a fork a lab-directory from adamtootle == Description ==
+This plugin is a fork of staff-directory from adamtootle == Description ==

 Lab Directory is designed to help you easily display a list of lab_directory_staff/faculty/team members.